-Academic Subject Certificate (page 30) Certificate of Completion Certificate of Achievement Associate in Science Degree Program Coordinator Roy Kamida Office BE 209 Phone 455-0348 kamida@hawaii.edu
+Academic Subject Certificate (page 33) Certificate of Completion Certificate of Achievement Associate in Science Degree

 The Certificate of Completion in Small Business Accounting is for the student who wishes to quickly acquire accounting knowledge to be applied in a new or continuing small business.
 This certificate can be earned by attending live or online classes.
 Both the Certificate of Achievement and the Associate in Science Degree programs are designed to prepare the student for entry-level accounting positions in accounts receivable, accounts payable, payroll, inventory, bookkeeping, and other related fields.
 We emphasize our students' development in the areas of analytical knowledge, communication skills, and computer applications.
 Our accounting programs provide solid foundations for any business career in government and private industry.
 In order to obtain an accounting certificate or degree, students must pass all required accounting courses with a grade of "C" or better.
 Recommended schedules for full-time students: please see an academic advisor for help in choosing ACC 124 or ACC 201.